MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/prototype-azure-cli-reference-network-express-route.md

 ## az network express-route create (extension)

 The use of `az network express-route` extension commands requires Azure CLI version x.x.x or higher.
-The [network extension](prototype-azure-cli-reference-network#install-the-extension-reference) must also be installed prior to running extension commands.
+The [reference extension](prototype-azure-cli-reference-network#install-the-extension-reference) must also be installed prior to running extension commands.

-Create an ExpressRoute circuit with extension references
+Create an ExpressRoute circuit using extension references.

 ```azurecli
 az network express-route create --bandwidth